^

 The interaction of these factors, progressively increasing, can lead to the development of myocardial infarction or death.

-How does acute coronary syndrome manifest?
+How does acute coronary syndrome manifest itself?

-Acute coronary syndrome without ST elevation
+Acute coronary syndrome without ST segment elevation

-Acute coronary syndrome with ST elevation
+Acute coronary syndrome with ST segment elevation

-• an anginal attack or its equivalents;
+• angina attack or its equivalents;

-• persistent rise of the ST segment;
+• persistent ST segment elevation;

 Diagnosis of acute coronary syndrome